Travis Claridge: College career

 Claridge started 48 games for USC and the first to do so as a true freshman in college football and was voted the Pac-10 top offensive linesman in 1999.
 Started in both the Senior Bowl and East-West Shrine Game.
 He won the Morris Trophy as the Pac-10s top lineman.

 Professional career

-After being selected by the Atlanta Falcons in the second round of the 2000 NFL Draft, he started for 62 games in his first four seasons.
+After being selected 37th overall by the Atlanta Falcons in the second round of the 2000 NFL draft, he started for 62 games in his first four seasons.
 However, a knee injury limited him to 6 games in the 2003 and the Falcons did not extend his contract.

 Although he signed with the Carolina Panthers as a free agent in 2004, he was cut during training camp.
 In 2005, Claridge played two games at the right tackle position with the Hamilton Tiger-Cats in the Canadian Football League.
 He played brilliantly in his debut and was voted MVP of the game.
 It was the first time any player in his first CFL game was voted player of the game.
 He was injured in his second game and did not play again.